 In order to certify the documents, the independent professional will have to:

-Borrowers are required to make interest payment on a monthly basis.
-We will pay interest into your account once we have received the interest payment from the borrower and deducted the servicing fee.
-You may chose if you wish to re-invest the interest payment or withdraw it to your bank account.
+Borrowers are required to make interest payments on a monthly basis.
+Interest can be serviced, retained or a mix of the two.
+If interest is serviced, we will pay interest into your account once we have received the interest payment from the borrower and deducted the servicing fee.
+If interest is retained, we will pay interest into your account on the interest due date.

 No. The interest you earn is gross of tax.
 You are responsible for your own tax affairs.
 HMRC has published a guidance that you can find here https://www.gov.uk/guidance/peer-to-peer-lending